paraiccooney/simon_game/README.md

 I obtained the linear gradient code from the following page;
 http://lea.verou.me/2011/03/beveled-corners-negative-border-radius-with-css3-gradients/
 I tweeked this code to overcome the fact that CSS does not allow for negative values to be entered for border-radius & used this to round my four coloured buttons.
-I obtained the audio files by downloading a video of the simon game & converting into mp3.
+I obtained the audio files by downloading a video of the simon game from YouTube & converting into mp3.
 I then used the enclosed cutting tool (https://mp3cut.net/) to isolate each button sound & save it to it's own mp3 file.

+## MEDIA
+As outlined above audio was obtained from YouTube & converted to mp3 & clipped for use in this project.
+No other external media was used.

 ## Acknowledgements
 I would like to thank the Code Institute community on Slack for their assistance with this project.
 I would also like to thank the contributors to Stack Overflow for their assistance by answering questions similar to those I held at separate points throughout the project.